A Client Has Two Checking Accounts At Two Different Banks

 Rewards checking accounts offer rewards such as cash back, points, or other perks for using your debit card or meeting certain requirements.
 These rewards can add up over time and provide extra value for your everyday spending.

 • Choose the Right Rewards: Look for rewards programs that align with your spending habits and preferences.
-For example, if you frequently dine out, a cash-back program on restaurant purchases might be a good fit.
+As an example, if you frequently dine out, a cash-back program on restaurant purchases might be a good fit.

 • Meet Requirements: Be aware that rewards checking accounts may have certain requirements, such as minimum transaction requirements or direct deposit requirements.